On Predictability of Reinforcement Learning Dynamics for Large Language Models: Introduction

 Large language models (LLMs) have witnessed rapid advances in reasoning, a development largely driven by reinforcement learning (RL) based training paradigm \citep{OpenAI2025, claude2025, yang2025qwen3technicalreport}.
 These advances naturally motivate efforts to interpret RL-trained LLMs, leading to studies such as neuron attribution \citep{bogdan2025thoughtanchorsllmreasoning}, circuit analysis \citep{ qian2025demystifyingreasoningdynamicsmutual}, and sparse autoencoders \citep{galichin2025icoveredbaseshere}.

 While effective, these researches mainly focus on post-hoc interpretability (\textit{i.e.}, explaining the endpoints of training), leaving the RL process itself less explored \citep{wang2025reinforcementlearningenhancedllms, zhang2025surveyreinforcementlearninglarge,feng2025improvinggeneralizationintentdetection}.
 Understanding parameter dynamics during RL is essential: not only for optimizing RL paradigms, but also for shedding light on the emergence of reasoning capabilities.
-Hence, this work aims to reveal the black-box of RL process by addressing two fundamental questions: \textbf{Do RL-guided parameter updates follow consistent patterns, and how do these patterns give rise to reasoning capabilities}?
+Hence, this work aims to reveal the black-box of RL process by addressing two fundamental questions: \textbf{Are RL-guided parameter updates governed by consistent principles, and how do these principles give rise to reasoning capabilities}?

 To solve these, we conduct a step-wise analysis of the parameter update matrix \(\Delta \bm{W}\) (\textit{i.e.}, the parameter difference between the RL-trained model and the base model).
 After applying mathematical tools such as orthogonal subspace projection \citep{cai2024oeditorthogonalsubspaceediting}, we uncover a striking phenomenon: performing singular value decomposition (SVD) \citep{5197422} on \(\Delta \bm{W}\) reveals that the top singular subspace, defined as the \textit{Rank-1 Subspace}, almost entirely determines the reasoning gains from RL.
 That is, adding only the Rank-1 component of \(\Delta \bm{W}\) to the base model is sufficient to recover nearly all of the RL-trained model’s reasoning improvements.
 More remarkably, this property holds not just at convergence, but at any intermediate step of RL training, as shown in Figure~\ref{Fig2} (a).
 We formalize this finding as \textbf{Property 1 (Rank-1 Dominance):} Rank-1 Subspace of \(\Delta \bm{W}\) determines the reasoning gains of LLMs throughout the RL training process.